arkopaldas/pushpins/README.md

 - `Randomness`: this handles amount of Randomness you want to introduce in the picture to produce a feel of lack of precession.
 - `Page Size`: this allows you to select the format you want to download the pictures.

-## License

-The Project is licensed under MIT license.

 ## Citation Information
 Das,A.,25 December,2023._pushpins_